emontj/Hackathon2024CUBoulder/README.md

 # Hackathon2024CUBoulder

-This project won first place at the CU Boulder 2024 Data Science Hackathon for Q2.
+This project won first place at the CU Boulder 2024 Data Science Hackathon.
 It is a localized job finder for the nation of Jordan.
 It supports AI-powered natural language search in both English and Arabic as well as conventional advanced search capabilities.
 It is a full-stack application.
 Design and development took place over a mere 12 hours.

 ## Running this project